praveendecode/PromptIQ/README.md

-# **3.Summarization with Zero Shot Learning:**
+# **3.Summarization:**

   ![image](https://github.com/praveendecode/PromptIQ/assets/95226524/069135e2-dc3a-42ef-9d8c-822eafedde93)

-### **Zero-Shot Coherence in Summaries:**
-   - Applied zero-shot learning principles to promote coherent and contextually relevant summarizations.
-   - Ensures the summarization output seamlessly captures essential information with minimal explicit training.

 ### **Context Preservation through Zero-Shot Learning:**
    - Leveraged zero-shot learning techniques to effectively preserve the context of the input text in the summarization process.
    - Enhances summary quality by maintaining a faithful representation of the original content without specific training examples.

-### **Zero-Shot Adaptability for Variable-Length Summaries:**
+### **Adaptability for Variable-Length Summaries:**
    - Incorporated a zero-shot learning paradigm for generating variable-length summaries, accommodating diverse user preferences and input complexities.
    - Provides adaptability in summary length without the need for explicit training data for each desired length.

-### **Zero-Shot Content Inferencing:**
+### **Content Inferencing:**
-   - Implemented a dynamic zero-shot learning approach to adapt to nuances in input content, resulting in more nuanced and informative summaries.
+   - Implemented a Instruction learning approach to adapt to nuances in input content, resulting in more nuanced and informative summaries.
-   - Ensures that the zero-shot learning process comprehensively understands and summarizes text without task-specific training.
+   - Ensures that the learning process comprehensively understands and summarizes text without task-specific training.